Venetian glass: Chandeliers

 During the 1700s, Giuseppe Briati was famous for his work with ornamented mirrors and chandeliers.
 Briati's chandelier style was called ciocche—literally bouquet of flowers.
 Briati's typical chandelier was large with multiple arms decorated with garlands, flowers and leaves.
 One of the common uses of the huge Murano chandeliers was interior lighting for theatres and important rooms in palaces.
 Briati was born in Murano in 1686, and his family's business was glassmaking.
-He was allowed to work in a Bohemian glass factory, where he learned the secrets of working with Bohemian crystal—which was becoming more popular than Murano cristallo.
+He was allowed to work in a Bohemian glass factory, where he learned the secrets of working with Bohemian crystal—which was becoming more popular than Murano cristallo (Italian for crystal).
 In 1739, the Council of Ten allowed him to move his furnace from Murano to Venice because his work had caused such jealousy that he and his workers feared for their lives.
 (His father had been stabbed to death in 1701.)
 Briati retired in 1762, and his nephew became manager of the glass works.
 Briati died in Venice in 1772, and is buried in Murano.